 Server Technology can help with this initiative.

-Server Technology’s smart and switched power distribution units (PDU) contain Per Outlet Power Sensing (POPS) technology.
-These devices can provide detailed feedback on metrics like voltage, power (kW), apparent power, crest factor and power factor.
+Server Technology’s smart and switched power distribution units (PDU) contains Per Outlet Power Sensing (POPS) technology.
+These devices can provide detailed feedback on metrics like the voltage, power (kW), apparent power, crest factor, and power factor.